Spring 2023

 Desktop Grid

 I wanted to standardize the breakpoints, components, and patterns' respective grids, padding, and horizontal and vertical spacing.
-I created different Modes for breakpoints at small, medium, large, and extra large.
-Stepping backwards a bit, the Variable Collection also includes font size for all forms of text from headlines to labels to buttons.
-This way the scale is appropriate for all screens designers are going to work within.
+To achieve these goals, I created different Modes for breakpoints across all screen sizes (i.e., small, medium, large, and extra large).
+From a broadened perspective, the Variable Collection also includes font size for all forms of text, from headlines to labels to buttons and more.
+Encompassing all sizes within the scale of all Collections is necessary for all screens that designers are going to be working within.

 Border Radius

-To add some extra personality to Meraki, the team felt it necessary to investigate potential use-cases in border radii.
-We knew early on in the implementation that we'd need both a static collection that cannot change and a dynamic collection of radii options that can change in prototypes if necessary.
+To add additional dimension to Meraki, the team felt it necessary to investigate potential use-cases in border radii.
+The team knew early on in the implementation that both a static collection that cannot change and a dynamic collection of radii options that can change in prototypes if necessary was needed.

 Training and Development

-After meeting with key members while working on color and subsequently fleshing out the foundations and tokens, I wanted to make sure the larger CX Team was fully up to speed on the work I've done.
-I created a series of team huddles to go over different aspects of each category, and I wanted to make it clear to the team that, while this part is considered "done," the work isn't over.
-I wanted to treat the huddle series like it was a client review and wanted to hear any and all feedback or critiques the designers on my team may have had.
+After meeting with key members while working on color and subsequently fleshing out the foundations and tokens, I wanted to ensure that the larger CX Team was fully up to speed on the progress made up to that point.
+I led a series of team huddles to go over different aspects of each category.
+It was extremely important to me to make it clear to the team that, while this part of the project was considered "done," the work was not over.
+I wanted to treat the huddle series as a client review, and wanted to hear any and all feedback or critiques the designers on my team may have had.

 In working with our developers, we looked into using Figma's REST API.
-I helped coordinate a call between our development team and a Developer Advocate at Figma so that our developers were best set up for the introduction of variables and how they work in Figma.
-I learned a little bit of JSON to understand how to best categorize the variables into separate sections and categories, as well as bridge a gap in communication between the design team and development team.
+I coordinated a call between our development team and a Developer Advocate at Figma, ensuring our developers were best set up for the introduction of variables and how they work in Figma.
+I learned some JSON to understand how to best categorize variables into separate sections and categories, as well as streamline communication between the design team and development team.

 Outcomes and Lessons

-Since creating new features, we've saved 53k work hours and over 398k component inserts.
-My focus now lies in covering additional product areas across Pfizer while fitting end-user expectations of a modern design system.
+Since creating new features, my team saved 53,000 work hours and over 398,000 component inserts.
+Now, covering additional product areas across Pfizer while fitting end-user expectations of a modern design system is the next phase I am focusing on.

-Internally, I was a founding member of the Zenith team, a spin-off design kit for marketing websites.
-I helped shape its foundations based on my findings for Meraki.
+Internally, I was a founding member of the Zenith Team, a spin-off design kit for marketing websites.
+Based on my findings from my work on Meraki, I helped shape its foundations.

 Future Features

-Utilizing this file and new set of foundations, we've been able to expand the breadth of what we offer.
-On top of the core Design System file, I've spearheaded the initiative to include a Patterns & Templates kit, AI kit, Data Visualization kit, Dashboard kit, with a mobile app kit on the way.
+Using this file and new set of foundations, we have been able to expand the breadth of what our team can offer.
+Along with the core Design System file, I have spearheaded the initiative to include a Patterns & Templates kit, AI kit, Data Visualization kit, Dashboard kit, along with a mobile app kit on the way.

-With Figma offering new tools and features every year, I'm especially excited to see what Extended Collections will look like when applied to a design system.
-I've been looking forward to something like this in Figma for a while, especially since we can't add formulas to variables just yet. 😉
+With Figma offering new tools and features every year, I am especially excited to see what Extended Collections will look like when applied to a design system.
+I have been looking forward to something like this in Figma for a while, especially since we cannot add formulas to variables just yet.
+Yet. 😉

 Read Another Case Study